What to Know Before Getting Started

 Best Overall Option

 Active since early 2014, Fattmerchant is a merchant account provider leading the industry’s move toward flat-rate, subscription-style pricing.
 The company’s products and services include EMV-compatible countertop terminals, a virtual terminal, an online payment gateway, an online shopping cart, mobile phone processing, QuickBooks integration, online invoicing, and recurring billing.
-Fattmerchant’s cutting-edge virtual terminal integrates directly with QuickBooks Online for an easier accounting flow.
+Fattmerchant’s cutting-edge Omni Payments Platform integrates directly with QuickBooks Online for an easier accounting flow.

 Fattmerchant + QuickBooks